Zamiko/Notable-Project/README.md

 Instructions to run the project:
 1. Download repo
-2. Download MongoDB (used local mongodb and used some json data to seed it)
+2. Download MongoDB (used local database and json data to seed it)
 3. Run Mongo (In terminal type following commands)
      a. mongod
      b. mongo